johnnovak/nim-nanovg/README.md

 *Nim wrapper for the C [NanoVG](https://github.com/memononen/nanovg) antialiased vector graphics rendering library for OpenGL*

+**IMPORTANT: The library will crash when compiled with Nim 1.6.2.
+Please use 1.6.0 or an earlier version for now.
+This will be eventually fixed one way or another.**

 ## Installation

 **nim-nanovg** can be installed via Nimble: